Mediasoft-Cie-S-A/formeditor.ms/README.md

 ## Adding Component

-JSON elements.json in the confi folder, is configuration file for the componets config.
-Each key in the JSON object represents a type of low code components.
+JSON elements.json, in the config folder, is a configuration file for component configuration.
+Each key in the JSON object represents a low-code component type.

 - `"type"`: The type of the element (e.g., "submit", "reset", "image", "dataset").
 - `"description"`: A human-readable description of the  element.